-Psychosexual counselling can be offered to both individuals and couples, if you are in a relationship.
+Psychosexual therapy can be offered to both individuals and couples, if you are in a relationship.
 You and your therapist can discuss which option is best suited to your particular situation.

 What do we offer?

-We offer time-limited, short term psychosexual counselling to help both individuals and couples overcome psychosexual issues in a safe, confidential, non-judgemental, supportive and empathetic environment.
-Our service offers between 6 to 12 sessions in fortnightly intervals
+We offer time-limited, short term psychosexual therapist to help both individuals and couples overcome psychosexual issues in a safe, confidential, non-judgemental, supportive and empathetic environment.
+Our service offers up to 6 sessions in fortnightly intervals

 Please ask your GP to fill in the referral form below and email to firstname.lastname@example.org.